syuoni/eznlp/README.md

 ```
 @article{zhu2021framework,
-  title={A Unified Framework of Medical Information Annotation and Extraction for {Chinese} Clinical Text},
+  title={A Unified Framework of Medical Information Annotation and Extraction for {C}hinese Clinical Text},
   author={Zhu, Enwei and Sheng, Qilin and Yang, Huanwan and Li, Jinpeng},
   journal={arXiv preprint arXiv:2203.03823},
   year={2021}